45 Surprising Facts About Your Favorite Fast Food Restaurants

 3. A 30 oz.
-McDonald's sweet tea has as much sugar as two Snickers bars.
+McDonald's sweet tea has as much sugar in it as two Snickers bars.

-4. You cannot be more than 115 miles from a McDonald's in the contiguous USA.
+4. You can't be more than 115 miles from a McDonald's in the continental USA.

-5. At times, McDonald's has turned away a higher percentage of applicants than Harvard.
+5. At times, McDonald's has turned away more applicants than Harvard.

-6. McDonald's Filet-O-Fish was originally developed for Catholic customers, since they tend to abstain from meat on Fridays.
+6. McDonald's Filet-O-Fish was originally developed for Catholic customers, since they generally abstain from eating meat on Fridays.

 7. Burger King is called "Hungry Jack's" in Australia.

 8. Wendy's founder Dave Thomas went back to school to earn his GED at the age of 61.
 He didn't want people to see his success and feel inspired to drop out of high school.

 9. An Alabama law firm once sued Taco Bell, claiming that their meat mixture "does not meet the minimum requirements set by the U.S. Department of Agriculture to be labeled as 'beef.'"
 (They later withdrew the lawsuit.)

 10. Taco Bell has attempted to open stores in Mexico two different times.
 Their food was labeled as "American Food."